ElevenfiftyAcademy/wd-styleguide/styleguide.md

 As is the standard JavaScript practice, put the opening brace of a block of code at the end of the line after which it starts.
+You probably won't have problems with this unless you're coming from C# or another language where the other way is common.

 ```js
 // no